Rasie1/c-of-x/README.md

+Update: Now, the project is stopped.
+I have some new ideas that doesn't match with this, so, sooner or later I'll present some more.

 # c(x)

 This is a in-development prototype for c(x) (or c-of-x) functional programming language that can work as extension to C.